Great price; Solid build quality; Access to Amazon's content ecosystem

 For under $50, the Fire 7 offers a solid design and offers easy access to Amazon's content, but mediocre performance and endurance dim the flame.

 Designed for cost-conscious consumers who are more interested in content consumption than productivity, Amazon's $49.99 Fire 7 Tablet is extremely popular, thanks to its low cost and solid build quality.
-The updated, 2017 edition offers a refreshed design, Alexa services and slightly improved endurance, but this is still very much a budget tablet.
+The 2017 edition offers a refreshed design, Alexa services and slightly improved endurance, enough for us to keep calling it one of the best cheap tablets.
 However, if you're willing to deal with trade-offs that include below-average performance, short battery life and a low-res screen, the Fire 7 is a pretty strong value.

 The Fire 7 inherits the blocky design of the previous generation, but fits comfortably in one hand.
 It's slightly taller and thinner than last year's model, measuring 7.6 x 4.5 x 0.4 inches and weighing 0.65 pounds.
 Compared to the 8-inch Fire HD (0.81 pounds), the new Fire has a slightly smaller footprint and weighs less, but has the same thickness.

 The backside features a hard-plastic shell, which feels sturdy and cool to the touch, even if it is somewhat slippery to hold.
 Amazon claims that the Fire 7 is twice as durable as the iPad mini 4, but you still might want to invest in a case.
 The tablet comes in one of four matte colors -- Black, Canary Yellow, Marine Blue or Punch Red -- that are every bit as bold in person as the names imply.